 Plus X remained operational and continued to grow membership.
 Since its opening in August 2021, the new ground floor café, Café Domenica, has proved a huge success with members and visitors.
 The café also provides training opportunities for young people with learning disabilities.
 The Brighton Research Innovation Technology Exchange (BRITE) programme for ambitious and established businesses primarily based in the Coast to Capital Local Enterprise Partnership region continued.
 Other elements of the Preston Barracks redevelopment are at an advanced stage, with several buildings at or nearing completion.
 The first residential blocks are due for completion and occupation in the coming months, and external works to other residential blocks continues.
 The University of Brighton's adjacent development also progressed well.
-The new student halls on the Mithras House site were completed in autumn 2022.
+The new student halls on the Mithras House site were completed.
+Construction of the new pedestrian bridge spanning the Lewes Road was completed in autumn 2022.